-Johann Pachelbel, German composer, teacher and organist of the Baroqueperiod.
-Unfairly labelled a 'one hit wonder' he is neverthless best known for his Canon in D.
+Johann Pachelbel, German composer, teacher and organist of the Baroque period.
+Unfairly labelled a 'one hit wonder' he is nevertheless best known for his Canon in D.

 Born: Nuremburg, S.Germany, 1653 baptised 1 Sept so presumably born in August.